cjus/hydra-aws-docker-article/README.md

 }
 ```

 If you're using an instance of Redis which isn't running locally you can specify its location under the `hydra.redis` config branch.
-You can also specify a Redis url such as `redis://:secrets@example.com:6379/15` and you can remove the `port` and `db` key values from the config.
+You can also optionally specify a Redis url such as `redis://:secrets@example.com:6379/15` and you can remove the `port` and `db` key values from the config.

 After cd-ing into the folder you can build using `npm install`, and after running `npm start` you should see: